The-Cooper-Union-CS102/Course-Overview/syllabus.md

 After taking this course, you will
 * Be capable of using a terminal
-* Be capable of writing Bash scripts
+* Be capable of using Bash and writing scripts
 * Be capable of writing C code
 * Be capable of writing Python code
 * Be capable of using Git and GitHub